 We all know a bull rider or cowboy or two that have got themselves on the wrong side of the law.
 Stereotypes exist for a reason but we also know that you can’t assume that everyone belongs to the stereotype.

 Bull riders and rodeo cowboys aren’t always running wild and getting into bar fights and cops aren’t always shooting innocent people.

 So here’s how we can make a difference in some small and bigger ways to the pressures police are facing right now as they are targeted for attacks and facing abuse for the poor decisions of some, the mistakes of others and jumping-

 Have you hugged a cop today?
 Don’t worry, we’re not asking you to, but we’re suggesting this:

-When we see them, we’re going to have our pictures taken (or a ‘selfie’) and we’re going to Snapchat, Tweet and Facebook it with the hashtag #CowboysforCops.
-We’re going to tell them that even when we don’t always see eye to eye, we’re glad they’re out there.
-We’re going to encourage them and we’re going to do something even more important as Christian cowboys–we’re going to pray with them.
+When we see them in your travels or especially at the arena or fairgrounds you’re at, have your pictures taken with the officer (or a ‘selfie’) and head to Snapchat, Twitter and Facebook where you can share it with the hashtag #CowboysforCops.
+Tell them that even when we don’t always see eye to eye, we’re glad they’re out there.
+Be encouraging and ask them how you can prayer for the, the most important part of this.